 When they are activated, vehicles on the ramp must stop when the signal is red and wait until it turns green before proceeding to the freeway.
 Only one or two vehicles are allowed to merge at a time, which creates a gap between vehicles and regulates – or meters – vehicles merging onto the freeway.

 On-Ramp Signal Locations

-The first on-ramp signals in North Carolina will be installed along westbound Interstate 540 at four ramps in north Raleigh:
+The first on-ramp signals in North Carolina became operational in September 2017 along westbound Interstate 540 at four ramps in north Raleigh:

 - Falls of Neuse Road (Exit 14)

 - Six Forks Road (Exit 11)

 - Creedmoor Road (Exit 9)

 - Leesville Road (Exit 7)

 These sites were selected as pilot sites based on in-depth studies completed in 2013.
 NCDOT is also evaluating on-ramp signals for Charlotte-area interstates.